Introducing Puppy Number Two

 Introducing a new puppy can be overwhelming for your older dog, so providing safe, separate spaces for both dogs is essential.

-Set Up a Puppy Zone: Use a baby gate or playpen to give your puppy a designated area to play and rest.
+• Set Up a Puppy Zone: Use a baby gate or playpen to create a designated area for your puppy to play and rest.
 This allows your older dog to observe the puppy without feeling pressured to interact.

 Providing individual spaces helps both dogs adjust at their own pace, making the transition smoother.